-You can not settle for just a service OR just a stock photography business.
-You need to do them both!
+Gone are the days where you can settle for just a service OR just a stock photography business.
+With some thought, you can do them both, and profit!

+The answer for us?
 Learn to use your service business to feed your stock business!
 And vice versa.
-To put it another way, combine these two businesses for a payday!

 Focus your energy on where the two businesses overlap.
-This is where new photography income streams are available.
+Combine these two for a payday!

-Photographers all over the world set up residual income streams.
-Passive photography revenue.
+Photographers all over the world are setting up residual income streams.
+Passive photography revenue!

-You can keep getting paid for photos you took in the past!
+You keep getting paid for photos you took in the past!

 Music Income Stream Example

-To illustrate, lets use music photography as an example on how to do this.
+To illustrate, lets use music photography as an example.

-This is where stock photography comes in.
-A way to turn most photo opportunities, no matter the contract amount, into a profitable business.
+This is where stock photography can save the day!
+A way to turn nearly every photo shoot, no matter the contract amount, into a profitable business.